Elderjs/template/src/routes/blog/getting-started.md

 The 'hookInterface' is designed to solve that problem.
 While you can explore all of the hooks on the homepage, before you go try adding a malicious hook that is designed to corrupt important data during page load.

-Add the hook below to your `hooks.ts` file and reload this page:
+Add the hook below to your `hooks.js` file and reload this page:

 ```javascript
 {